eeeeeta/trainsplorer/README.md

 [Rust](https://www.rust-lang.org/en-US/) as well, because Rust is cool.

 However, it's very much not done yet!
 Watch this space for further stuff!
 Also, feel free to join the [chatroom](https://kiwiirc.com/client/chat.freenode.net/#trainsplorer)
-(#trainsplorer on chat.freenode.net), if you'd like to discuss the project (or anything about trains in general, really)
+(#trainsplorer on chat.freenode.net), if you'd like to discuss the project (or anything about trains in general, really).
+(We also keep [logs](https://freenode.logbot.info/trainsplorer) for that chatroom, in case you're interested in seeing what we've been up to.)

 ## What are all these moving parts?